From its seemingly endless natural beauty to its quirky small towns, Door County is one of Wisconsin's most beautiful and remarkable regions.

 Although the peninsula and Washington Island are somewhat isolated in Wisconsin's northeast corner, this remoteness contributes to Door County's distinctiveness, uniqueness and off-the-grid feel.
 Sturgeon Bay, the county seat and largest town on the peninsula, is approximately 40 miles from Green Bay and 80 miles from Appleton, both small but vibrant cities with plenty of attractions and amenities.

-For more information, see the Door County Visitor Bureau's guide to moving to Door County.
+For more information, see the Destination Door County's guide to moving to Door County.

 Although the adventure, nightlife and hip, unique feel of the region makes it perfect for a grown-up getaway, Door County is as family friendly as it gets.
 Despite all its sights, sounds and attractions, Door County also has plenty of peace and quiet, meaning kids can simply be kids, running around and exploring the many parks, playgrounds and outdoor greenspaces.
 On rainy or snowy days, museums, art classes, and indoor amusements abound.